 So, did The Merge help gas costs?
 Not really.

 The Merge did bring slightly quicker confirmations and a less inflationary ETH supply (as well as a planet-friendly consensus method).
-But gas prices didn’t change as a direct result, instead shifting with network demand.
-The Merge changed the consensus method but didn’t change the network capacity meaningfully.
+But the changed consensus method didn’t help the network’s capacity.

 Despite this, there is a silver lining.
 While The Merge may not impact gas fees, the use of roll-up technology can.
 Roll-ups are Layer-2 solutions that help transactions be processed off-chain.